Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

 We would like to thank the NSF for funding Victor Odouard (grant number 1757923) to complete a substantial portion of this research.
-The funder played no role in the design, execution, writing, and submission of this research.
+The final stages of this work were also supported by a grant to SFI from the Omidyar Network to cover core research in the area of Emergent Political Economy.
+David Krakauer is the PI on this award.
+The funders played no role in the design, execution, writing, and submission of this research.
 We have no conflicts of interest to disclose.

 \gdef\thesection{Appendix \Alph{section}}